-- 1. A person (subject of diversion) shall be offered diversion in writing.
-That offer shall include terms of diversion and the time, place and means for their performance. - 2.
-A person (subject of diversion) shall be informed in writing that the performance of the terms of diversion is voluntary and that he/she enjoys all the rights of an accused. - 3.
-Before making a decision on diversion, the prosecutor shall consult with the victim (if any). - 4.
-Diversion shall normally be applied before a preliminary hearing.
+1. A person (subject of diversion) shall be offered diversion in writing.
+That offer shall include terms of diversion and the time, place and means for their performance.

+2. A person (subject of diversion) shall be informed in writing that the performance of the terms of diversion is voluntary and that he/she enjoys all the rights of an accused.

+3. Before making a decision on diversion, the prosecutor shall consult with the victim (if any).

+4. Diversion shall normally be applied before a preliminary hearing.
 Diversion may also be applied after a preliminary hearing, if the parties file a motion with the court requesting to return the case to the prosecutor for the purpose of application of diversion.
 In that case, the court may return the case to the prosecutor who shall offer diversion to the accused.

-- 5. Diversion shall not apply to an accused who has been remanded into custody. - 6.
-When making a decision on diversion, the prosecutor shall be guided by this Code and the criminal policy guidelines.
+5. Diversion shall not apply to an accused who has been remanded into custody.

+6. When making a decision on diversion, the prosecutor shall be guided by this Code and the criminal policy guidelines.

-Article 169 - Indictment of a person
+Article 169 - Indictment

-1. The grounds for the indictment of a person shall be the body of evidence that is sufficient to establish probable cause that the person has committed a crime.

-(the normative content of Article 169(1) providing for the possibility of indictment based on the evidence determined under Article 76 of the same Code (version of 14 June 2013) - an indirect testimony has been declared invalid) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - website, 4.2.2015
+1. The grounds for the indictment of a person shall be the body of evidence that is sufficient to establish probable cause that the person has committed a crime. [(the normative content of the second sentence of paragraph 2 that stipulates the possibility of indictment based on the evidence determined under Article 76 of the same Code (version of 14 June 2013) - an indirect testimony, shall be considered invalid) - Decision of the Constitutional Court of Georgia No 1/1/548 of 22 January 2015 - web-site, 4.2.2015]